vitorms99/MorphologyExtractor/README.md

 galmex
 ```

-Without any arguments, MEx will open the graphical interface for interactive configuration, inspection, and processing.
+Without any arguments, GalMEx will open the graphical interface for interactive configuration, inspection, and processing.

 ### ✅ Command Line Interface (CLI)